Facebook cut off developer access to user data to squash potential rivals

 The new documents contain exchanges between executives discussing cutting off access to user data for developers seen as potential competitors at a time when the company said publicly that it provided an open and neutral platform.

-One executive, writing in 2013, described dividing apps into “three buckets: existing competitors, possible future competitors, [or] developers that we have alignment with on business models” as part of the project to restrict access to user data, dubbed ‘PS12N’.
+One executive, writing in 2013, described dividing apps into “three buckets — existing competitors, possible future competitors, [and] developers that we have alignment with on business models” — as part of the project to restrict access to user data, dubbed PS12N.

 Those in the last category were able to regain access by agreeing to make mobile advertising purchases or provide reciprocal user data to Facebook under “Private Extended API Agreements,” according to the emails.

 As thousands of developers lost access to user data, the executives decided to announce the changes publicly.
-They elected to link what they referred to as the “‘bad stuff’ of PS12N” to an unrelated update of the Facebook login system which gave people greater control over their privacy.
+They elected to link what they referred to as the “‘bad stuff’ of PS12N” to an unrelated update of the Facebook login system, which gave people greater control over their privacy.

-The “narrative” for the announcement “will focus on quality and the user experience which will potentially provide a good umbrella to fold in some of the API deprecations,” one executive wrote in an email.
+The “narrative” for the announcement “will focus on quality and the user experience, which will potentially provide a good umbrella to fold in some of the API deprecations,” one executive wrote in an email.

 The month prior, the same executive wrote: “My concern is around the perception that we can’t hold our story together.”